timenavi/blog-starter/README.md

 - 📈 Absolute Import and Path Alias — Import components using `@/` prefix
 - 📏 ESLint — Find and fix problems in your code, also will **auto sort** your imports
 - 💖 Prettier — Format your code consistently
-- 🐶 Husky & Lint Staged — Run scripts on your staged files before they are committed
 - 🤖 Conventional Commit Lint — Make sure you & your teammates follow conventional commit
 - ⏰ Release Please — Generate your changelog by activating the `release-please` workflow
 - 👷 Github Actions — Lint your code on PR